 - Remote learning days will follow the instructional days of the school calendar.

 - Teachers will track student progress to ensure participation and check in with students who are struggling or non-participatory.
 Educators will be empathic and understanding of unique circumstances faced by students and families.

-- Teachers, pupil personnel services staff and administrators will communicate with parents clear expectations regarding how families can best support their students during the period of remote learning.
+- Teachers, staff and administrators will communicate with parents clear expectations regarding how families can best support their students during the period of remote learning.

 - Building administrators will continue to support the appropriate involvement of the parent community.

 - Mayfield Central School District will continue to report attendance in accordance with state guidelines.

 - Attendance of any student of compulsory age will be reported.

 - The District will collaborate with local Departments of Social Services.

 - If the district has to switch to remote learning the following will occur:

 - Every student is expected to be in attendance in accordance with the teacher’s schedule.